Licensing, compliance and enforcement under the Gambling Act 2005

 The Commission’s approach is slightly different depending on whether an applicant is a new start up or an existing business.
 With new businesses we consider the overall viability of the business and may wish to make further enquiries if it appears that the resources available are inadequate or not properly secured.
 With existing businesses the Commission will consider the resources devoted to the gambling operation and the degree to which they could deliver the necessary arrangements for the provision to be compliant with the Act.

 The Commission will consider whether the information it collects raises any concerns about integrity.
-This involves an assessment of an applicant’s criminal record, further details of which are as follows, or past involvement in civil or regulatory investigations or proceedings.
+This involves an assessment of an applicant’s criminal record (further details of which appear within the section entitled Criminality) or past involvement in civil or regulatory investigations or proceedings.

 For individuals who are likely to fulfil key senior roles, the Commission will look for evidence that the individual has some demonstrable experience, where appropriate, of working in a regulated industry and, if an individual has had no gambling experience, that suitable training or briefing in gambling regulation is planned.